Mental Health Facilities Big Spring, TX

 Agape Counseling Services Of West Texas - 40.8 miles from Big Spring, TX

 Agape Counseling Services Of West Texas is a mental health treatment clinic in Midland, Texas, located at 3500 North A Street, Suite 2400, in the 79705 zip code.
-Agape Counseling Services Of West Texas provides telemedicine/telehealth and outpatient treatment.
-Agape Counseling Services Of West Texas provides activity therapy, cognitive behavioral therapy and couples/family therapy to young adults, adults and children / adolescents.
-Agape Counseling Services Of West Texas also supports veterans, people with trauma and clients referred from the court/judicial system.
-Additional services provided by Agape Counseling Services Of West Texas consist of diet and exercise counseling, case management and intensive case management.
+Agape Counseling Services Of West Texas provides outpatient treatment and telemedicine/telehealth.
+Agape Counseling Services Of West Texas provides trauma therapy, individual psychotherapy and activity therapy to adults, seniors 65 or older and children / adolescents.
+Agape Counseling Services Of West Texas also supports clients referred from the court/judicial system, veterans and people with trauma.
+Additional services provided by Agape Counseling Services Of West Texas consist of education services, diet and exercise counseling and case management.

 Learn More